grpc-ecosystem/grpc-health-probe/README.md

 ## Example: gRPC health checking on Kubernetes

+Kubernetes does not natively support gRPC health checking since it does not favor one RPC framework over another.
+Similarly, HTTP health probes Kubernetes has is not sufficient to craft a valid gRPC request.
+As a solution, `grpc_health_probe` [can be used for Kubernetes][k8s] to health-check gRPC servers running in the Pod.

-You are recommended to use [Kubernetes exec probes][execprobe] and define liveness and readiness checks for your gRPC server pods.
+You are recommended to use [Kubernetes `exec` probes][execprobe] and define liveness and/or readiness checks for your gRPC server pods.

 You can bundle the statically compiled `grpc_health_probe` in your container image.
 Choose a [binary release][rel] and download it in your Dockerfile: